Two-timescale joint power control and beamforming design with applications to cell-free massive MIMO: Problem solution

-for $\vec{p}=\vec{p}_i\in \stdset{R}_{++}^K$, where $u_k(\vec{p})$ is given by \eqref{eq:maxSINR}.
+for $\vec{p}=\vec{p}_i\in \stdset{R}_{++}^K$, which in turn involves the evaluation of $u_k(\vec{p})$ in \eqref{eq:maxSINR}.
 The main challenge of this approach lies in the computation of $u_k(\vec{p})$, which requires solving a SINR maximization problem over the set of feasible beamformers.
+While this is trivial for the two particular cases from the previous literature described in Remark~\ref{rem:competing} (supremum of a singleton, and maximization of a generalized Rayleigh quotient, respectively), the more general setup considered in this work requires additional care, even for the relatively simple case of centralized beamforming design.
 The following section discusses how to perform this step, and it shows that the supremum in \eqref{eq:maxSINR} is attained for all $\vec{p}\in \stdset{R}_{++}^K$ under the technical condition $\set{V}_k' \neq \emptyset$, which is typically satisfied in practice.
+(Note that $\set{V}_k' = \emptyset$ leads to trivial problem formulations, as it forces the SINR to zero.)